No votes yet.

 On the surface, Walgreens isn’t the greatest choice for school supply savings.
 But you need to factor in a few things.
 If you’re a frequent shopper and have joined the loyalty program, your rewards count for something.
 There’s also the app – and you should check it for discounts and coupons to help you save.

 The only snag with Costco shopping is that you’ll end up with a lifetime supply and a battered budget.
 But if you have a school supplies shopping team on your side, bulk buying can be a huge cost saver.
-Follow the tried and tested methods that will help you save at Costco no matter what you’re buying.

 If you just walk into Staples and start shopping, you aren’t necessarily going to get the best deals.
 However, what a lot of people forget is that Staples offers 110% price matching.